Gheorghe Munteanu-Murgoci

-Gheorghe Munteanu Murgoci (July 20, 1872 – March 5, 1925) was a renowned Romanian geologist, founder of the South-Eastern European Studies Institute in Bucharest.
+Gheorghe Munteanu Murgoci (July 20, 1872 – March 5, 1925) was a Romanian geologist, founder of the South-Eastern European Studies Institute in Bucharest.
 In 1923, he was elected a corresponding member of the Romanian Academy.

 Munteanu Murgoci was a native of Măcin, Tulcea County.
 He studied at the Saint Sava High School and then at the University of Bucharest.
 As part of a group of professors, physicians, soldiers, and others, he helped bring Scouting to Romania.

 He married the British zoologist and folklorist Agnes Murgoci in 1904, together they had two children.

 A high school in Brăila is named "Colegiul Național Gheorghe Munteanu Murgoci" in his honor.